-- You give your cat strokes (POSITIVE, since you’re giving her something) when she sits on your lap, so she has gotten into the habit of snuggling up on your legs while you’re watching TV (this behavior is repeated, so it has been REINFORCED).
+- You give your cat strokes (POSITIVE, since you’re giving her something) when she sits on your lap, so she has gotten into the habit of snuggling up on your legs while you’re watching TV (her behavior is repeated, so it has been successfully REINFORCED).

-- A mother cat nursing her kittens gets up and walks away when one of her kittens bites her too hard (NEGATIVE, the mother removes herself – and her attention – from her kitten) and the kitten learns that unless she only nips gently, she gets NO attention from her mother (the hard-biting behavior stops, thus there has been PUNISHMENT).
+- A mother cat nursing her kittens gets up and walks away when one of her kittens bites her too hard (NEGATIVE, the mother removes herself – and her attention – from her kitten) and the kitten learns that unless she only suckles gently, she gets NO attention from her mother (the hard-biting behavior gradually stops, thus there has been successful PUNISHMENT).

 - You’re trying to teach your cat to walk on a harness and leash outside.
-You pull on the leash when your cat tries to run off in a direction you don’t want her to go, but then remove the pulling pressure from the leash (NEGATIVE, since you’re removing the pressure) when your cat stops pulling you in an unwanted direction.
-Your cat learns that she can walk with you (REINFORCEMENT, since she beings to walk with you more frequently), but not away from you.
+You pull on the leash when your cat tries to run off in a direction you don’t want her to go, but then remove the pulling pressure from the leash (NEGATIVE, since you’re removing the pressure) when your cat stops pulling you in an unwanted direction and walks next to you.
+Your cat learns that she prefers to walk next to you without the leash pressure (REINFORCEMENT, since walking next to you is repeated).
 (On the other hand, the pulling that you do would be POSITIVE (because you’re adding pressure), and getting her to stop the behavior of running away from you would be PUNISHMENT.)

 What do you think is the best approach for training your cat, and what do you think is most detrimental?
-You should ALWAYS focus on positive reinforcement to help cats establish better habits.
-It is fun to reward your cat for good behavior, and it improves the strength of your bond.
+Positive reinforcement is the much-preferred way to help cats establish better habits in your home.
+It is fun to reward your cat for desirable behavior, and it improves the strength of your bond.
 The more often you can reward behavior with a motivator your cat enjoys, the more often you will see that behavior repeated.
-On the other hand, punishment in any form (e.g., yelling, hitting, using a squirt bottle, tossing objects directly at your cat – all forms of positive punishment) is ineffective.
+On the other hand, positive punishment in any form (e.g., yelling, hitting, using a squirt bottle, tossing objects directly at your cat) is ineffective and causes fear, anxiety, and stress.
 Cats don’t learn from punishment unless it is applied ALL THE TIME (and trust me, you will NOT be around to catch your cat in the act 100% of the time…your cat will just learn to do the “thing” when you’re not around).
 Unless punishment is applied consistently and immediately (within a matter of seconds), your cat will not associate her behavior with the punishment.
 And what do you think will happen to the relationship you have with your cat if you’re punishing her all the time?
 That’s right, she’ll start to mistrust and fear you, which can even result in aggression.
 Punishment will only serve to damage the cat-human relationship, and I know that’s not what you want.
 Cats respond so much better to positive reinforcement!